 - Internet Explorer does not save History Settings

 This list is not comprehensive, but indicative.
 This does not mean Internet Explorer is a bad browser.
 These things happen with other browsers too.
-In most cases the steps to repair Internet Explorer are same and IE is fixed when you find out which add-on is giving problems.
+In most cases, the steps to repair Internet Explorer are the same, and IE is fixed when you find out which add-on is giving problems.
 This also means in most cases, it is one or more add-on that creates the problem.

 Find Out Problematic Add-On

-Most programs add their own add-ons into Internet Explorer.
+Most programs add their own add-ons to Internet Explorer.
 When you install programs such as Nero or ZoneAlarm, they install their own toolbars and attempt to change the homepage.
-Programs like Adobe and HP printer driver too, add their own IE helpers.
+Programs like Adobe and HP printer drivers too, add their own IE helpers.
 To handle real-time changes in IE helpers or add-ons, I recommend using WinPatrol.